 Body image is a complex multidimensional construct composed of thoughts, feelings, attitudes, and behaviors related to one’s body and weight.
 A plethora of research indicates adverse outcomes associated with poor body image, including increased risk of psychopathology such as anxiety, depression, and lower self-esteem.

 Now, a new study by the University of Waterloo suggests that spending energy with individuals who are not engrossed with their bodies can enhance your own dietary patterns and body image.

 Scientists examined the way social interactions influence body image.
 They found that the social context has a meaningful impact on how we feel about our bodies in general and on a given day.

-During the study, scientists asked 92 female college understudies aged 17 to 25 to complete a daily diary for more than seven continuous days and reflected their cooperations with body-centered and non-body centered individuals.
+During the study, scientists asked 92 female college understudies aged 17 to 25 to complete a daily diary for more than seven continuous days and reflect on their cooperation with body-centered and non-body-centered individuals.